Below we’ll cover some of the key concepts that are important for NLPCraft.

 Note that STM is maintained per user and per data model.
 Conversation management implementation is also smart enough to clear STM after certain period of time, i.e. it “forgets” the conversational context after few minutes of inactivity.
 Note also that conversational context can also be cleared explicitly via REST API.

-When working with NLPCraft you’ll be most often dealing with two concepts you have already seen above:
+When working with NLPCraft you’ll be most often dealing with three concepts: